tonitakekawa/vegas/README.md

 ## features

- * stateless - all states are stored for key-value server or some RDBMS
+ * stateless - all states are stored in key-value server or some RDBMS
  * scaleoutable

 ## dependencies